Table of Contents

 We made a quick pit stop at the charming Frontier Museum & Visitor Center.
 They house the free museum in an old barn.
 Not much to walk through.
 Interesting collection of eclectic artifacts, mining history and other memorabilia.
 They also have an exhibit with the unusual story of Marie Ogden of Church Rock fame.
 Great stop before heading down the highway.

 Colorado 491 is a scenic adventure as you drive south.
 The terrain transitions from the red cliff bluffs and mesas to southwest farmlands as you approach Pleasant View.
-This part of Colorado is known for its agriculture, and you may see fields of crops, pastures, and livestock along the way.
+This part of Colorado is renowned for its agriculture, and you may see fields of crops, pastures, and livestock along the way.
 Pinto beans are the major crop grown.
 You will also see herds of bison on many of the local farms.

 While Bears Ears National Monument itself isn’t located directly in Monticello, Utah, it’s certainly within reach for a day trip or longer exploration!
 We suggest if time permits adding a trip to the monument.

-A Journey to the Mystical Past: Roadtripping to Canyons of the Ancients National Monument
+A Journey to the Mystical Past: Road tripping to Canyons of the Ancients National Monument

 Between Monticello and Cortez in Colorado, Hwy-490 is the small town of Pleasant View.
 If you have time, we recommend taking the short side-trip turning right at County Road CC to the 176,000 acre Canyons of the Ancients National Monument.
 The scenery here is really beautiful.
 The area is remote, but the 9-mile well-maintained paved/dirt road to Lowry Pueblo National Historic Landmark is worth the trip.
 It is the only developed recreation site in the monument with 40 rooms, eight kivas and a Great Kiva.
 We began our adventure by traveling along this scenic route that lead us through striking desert landscapes and set the tone for our expedition.